 Beyond the information you will get from a college fair, it’s essential to do your online research still.
 Due to time constraints, there may be some pieces of information you missed out on at the fair.
 You can take time to visit their official website of any of the universities present at the college fair to get more information.
 You can also contact their admissions office via email to get more specific questions answered.

 Your online research can also help you to find out more about schools that you couldn’t reach during a college fair.
+You may consider trying a resilience course, searching for a program that peaks your interest or read opinions from your fellow education seekers.
 Information to look out for during your online research includes the grade point requirements of various colleges, fees, and if there are any scholarships available.

 7. Take An Advanced Placement Test